0x5a4/nix-easyroam/README.md

 # nix-easyroam

-Setting up easyroam under NixOS is kind of a pain in the ass.
-The official app only supports NetworkManager and x86 so if you configure your networks declaratively with nix or have a non-x86 laptop you're kind of screwed.
-The pkcs file you can download also needs to be extracted into multiple certificates.

-This module aims to fix these issues by automatically extracting the pkcs file at startup using a systemd service (similar to sops).
-You'll still need to redownload it every few months, but its much less tedious.
-It can also automatically setup the `wpa_supplicant` or `NetworkManager` connection for you
+This module allows you to declaratively set up easyroam using either `wpa_supplicant` or `NetworkManager`.
+It does so by using a systemd service that extracts the `pkcs` file on startup, similar to how `sops-nix` sets up its secrets.
+If you dont care about the declarative part, maybe have a look at the [official app](https://search.nixos.org/packages?channel=unstable&show=easyroam-connect-desktop).
+It only supports `NetworkManager` though.

 The extracted Common Name/Root Certificate/Client Certificate/Private Key end up in `/run/easyroam/`, so you
 can use them externally.